jd-erreape/authority/README.markdown

 Authority helps you authorize actions in your Rails app.
 It's **ORM-neutral** and has very little fancy syntax; just group your models under one or more Authorizer classes and write plain Ruby methods on them.

 Authority will work fine with a standalone app or a single sign-on system.
 You can check roles in a database or permissions in a YAML file.
 It doesn't care!
-What it **does** do is give you an easy way to organize your logic, define a default strategy, and handle unauthorized actions.
+What it **does** do is give you an easy way to organize your logic and handle unauthorized actions.

 It requires that you already have some kind of user object in your application, accessible from all controllers and views via a method like `current_user` (configurable).